Bookmakers or betting exchanges – which are better in 2019? This is one of the most common questions we get asked and I can understand why.

 Access to true market value odds

 Odds are one of the most important aspects of any betting company and punters are always on the lookout for great value odds.
-Higher odds obviously means more profit in the eyes of the bettor.
+Higher odds means more profit in the eyes of the bettor.

 Here’s the thing, at a traditional bookmaker they build their profit margin into the odds, therefore, reducing the value a bettor receives.